trezor/trezor-firmware/docs/core/misc/layout-lifecycle.md

 outside; it is possible to synchronously go from `A -> None -> B`.
 However, there MUST be a `None` inbetween in all cases.

+## Rust layout object lifecycle

+A layout on the Rust side is represented by the trait `Layout`, whose `event()` method returns a value of type `Option<LayoutState>`.
+If this event caused a state transition, the new state is returned.

+Layout can be in one of four states:

+* `Initial`: the layout is freshly constructed.
+This is never returned as a result of `event()`.
+* `Attached`: the layout is running.
+Its timers have been started and it is accepting events.
+The state transition carries an `Option<ButtonRequest>`.
+If set, this is the ButtonRequest that should be sent to the host, as an indication that the layout is ready.
+* `Transitioning`: the layout is running, but not ready to receive events; either a transition-in or a transition-out animation is running.<br>
+  The enum value carries an `AttachType`, indicating which direction the transition is going.
+If this is an outgoing transition, the runtime is supposed to pass the attach type to the next layout, so that it can properly transition-in.
+* `Done`: the layout has finished running.
+All its timers should be stopped, and there is a return value available via the `value()` method.

+We currently _do not keep precise track_ of transitioning animations; it would be a lot of effort to factor the code properly, while the only use case is debuglink state tracking, which works well enough as-is.

+### Simple layouts

+Layouts that are not flows (i.e., have only one screen) are implemented as `Components` with a `ComponentMsgObj` implementation.
+They are wrapped in a `RootComponent` struct which essentially _simulates_ the layout lifecycle, in the following manner:

+1. At start, the layout is `Initial`.
+2. After processing the `Attach` event, the layout is `Attached`.
+The ButtonRequest value is picked up from `ctx.button_request()`.
+3. When `Component::event()` returns non-`None` value, the layout is `Done`.
+The return value is converted to `Obj` via `ComponentMsgObj::msg_try_into_obj()` and cached as `value` on the `RootComponent`.

+### Flows

+Flow layouts in `mercury` are implemented as a `SwipeFlow` struct, which implements `Layout` directly.

+A flow lifecycle works like this:

+1. At start, the layout is `Initial`.
+2. After processing the `Attach` event, the layout is `Attached`.
+The ButtonRequest value is picked up from `ctx.button_request()`.
+3. When the flow controller returns a transition from a _swipe_ event, the layout goes directly to `Attached` state.
+This is because at that point the transition animation is already finished.
+4. When the flow controller returns a transition from a _non-swipe_ event (e.g., a button click), the flow controller starts an automatic transition-out animation, and the layout goes to `Transitioning` state, with the transition direction set to the swipe animation direction.
+5. When the flow controller returns a `Return` decision, the layout goes to `Done`.

+Transition-in animations are currently not tracked properly.
+This is fine for tests because animations are disabled there, but it may break at some point.
+Correctly tracking transitions would require a more significant refactor of the flow controllers.

+Transition-out animations are partially tracked, when the animation is directed by the `FlowState` object.
+In some cases (such as when a swipe is triggered), the animation is instead controlled by the destination screen, in which case they are not tracked.

 ## Button requests

 A `ButtonRequest` MUST be sent while the corresponding layout is already in **RUNNING**